Enabling BitLocker to Secure Microsoft Windows

 Once you have enabled it, you can log on and work with your files normally, but BitLocker can help block hackers from accessing the system files they rely on to discover your password or from accessing your drive by removing it from your computer and using it on other computers.

 BitLocker uses a TPM (Trusted Platform Module) to provide this full disk encryption protection for your data, and so your laptop must support TPM in order to use this advanced security feature.
-Please note BitLocker can only be enabled in Windows Vista Ultimate or Enterprise editions, Windows 7 Ultimate or Enterprise editions and Windows 8 Pro or Enterprise editions.
+Please note BitLocker can only be enabled in Windows Vista Ultimate or Enterprise editions, Windows 7 Ultimate or Enterprise editions, Windows 8 Pro or Enterprise editions, Windows 10 or newer Windows operating system.

 Ok!
 Let’s follow step-by-step instruction here on how to enable BitLocker in Windows 7: